plantgenomicslab/BCH709/index.md

 >## Teaching Platform
-This workshop is designed to be run on [Unix-base system](https://en.wikipedia.org/wiki/Unix) such as Ubuntu, mac, etc. All the software and data used in the class will be open source.
+This lecture was designed to be run on [Unix-base system](https://en.wikipedia.org/wiki/Unix) such as Ubuntu, mac, etc. All the software and data used in the class will be open source.
 All example data will be hosted on a Google Cloud Service.
 If you want to know how to use Unix-base system on your computer, please follow the directions in the [Setup](setup.html) tab.
 {: .prereq}